AlamiMejjati/Gaze-Shift-Net/README.md

 # Look here!
-A learning based approach to redirect visual attention
+A parametric learning based approach to redirect visual attention
 This is the official code for the paper [Look here!
-A learning based approach to redirect visual attention](https://alamimejjati.github.io/GazeShiftNet), to appear in ECCV 2020.
+A parametric learning based approach to redirect visual attention](https://alamimejjati.github.io/GazeShiftNet), to appear in ECCV 2020.

 ![Teaser](./ims/Teaser_fig.png)
 ### Environment